LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 **Invariants**
 - Implements category schemas as ingestion tables
-- These ingestion tables are partitioned by source_system_name and designated timestamp by month
-- These ingestion tables are ordered and indexed by designated identifier, designated timestamp within each partition
+- These ingestion tables are ordered and indexed sparsely by source_system_name, designated identifier, designated timestamp
 - It is the only component that is in direct contact with users
 - Provides user interface, API access and SQL use
 - Provides roles as a means of managing users